ansonjaison/anson-drive/README.md

    ```
    Access the app at `http://localhost:8080`. 🌐

-2. Open `index.html` in a browser to view the Folders View or `admin.html` for metadata generation. 🖥️
+2. Open `index.html` in a browser to view the Folders View, `featured.html` for featured files, or `admin.html` for metadata generation. 🖥️

 ### Deploying to Cloudflare Pages ☁️